-Device Wavelength 520 nm Wavelength: Set the wavelength of the measured light.
+Wavelength: Set the wavelength of the measured light.
 This is essential in order to compensate the measurement result for the wavelength-dependent responsivity of the sensor.

-Bandwidth Low - Bandwidth: Set the bandwidth of the photodiode to low or high, depending on the incoming signal and the properties of your photodiode sensor (please see the specification of your sensor and the Thorlabs Photodiode Tutorial ).
-Off Ranges 1.4 mW Range: Maximum value to be measured within the selected power range.
+Bandwidth: Set the bandwidth of the photodiode to low or high, depending on the incoming signal and the properties of your photodiode sensor (please see the specification of your sensor and the Thorlabs Photodiode Tutorial).

+Range: Maximum value to be measured within the selected power range.
 This displayed value is calculated by the power meter.
-It is recommended to use the default setting Auto Range ON .
-Attenuation 0 dB Use Auto Range OFF , to set the measurement range manually, for example for measurement of pulsed light sources.
-Zero Adjust 6.177 μW Averaging 10 Attenuation: To account for the attenuation of optical components placed between the light source and the power meter sensor (e.g. filters, beam splitters, etc.), a correction factor can be assigned.
-For exceptions see the section Power Meter Dependent Variations 36.
-AO2 Responsivity Zero Adjust: Compensate the measurement result for the measured dark signal or noise.
+It is recommended to use the default setting Auto Range ON.

+Use Auto Range OFF, to set the measurement range manually, for example for measurement of pulsed light sources.

+Attenuation: To account for the attenuation of optical components placed between the light source and the power meter sensor (e.g. filters, beam splitters, etc.), a correction factor can be assigned.
+For exceptions see the section Power Meter Dependent Variations [43].

+Zero Adjust: Compensate the measurement result for the measured dark signal or noise.

 Averaging: Choose the number of values averaged.
 Averaging is calculated by the software and thus the measurement values may differ from the values displayed on the power meter consoles.
 Measurement values are provided to the software by the connected Thorlabs power meter at the specified refresh rate described in the power meter manual.
 When choosing to average the measurement values, all measurement values displayed within the OPM will be averaged.

-AOx Responsivity: For PM101 (AO2) and PM101A (AO), and PM102 and PM102A (POWER AO) the OPM allows to define the voltage level of the anlog output by configuring the responsivity.
-Please see the PM101x and PM102x manuals for more details.
+AOx Responsivity: For PM101 (AO2) and PM101A (AO), PM102 and PM102A (POWER AO), PM103 and PM103A (AO2), and PM5020 (AO X) the OPM allows to define the voltage level of the anlog output by configuring the responsivity.
+Please see the manuals of PM101x, PM101x, PM101x, PM101x, PM102x, PM103x, and PM5020 for more details.